deroude/springjpatraining/PITCHME.md

 - How does it help?
     - Generate queries / enforce constraints
-    - Enforce constraints
+    - Transport / Connection / Serialization management
-    - Session / Transaction
+    - Session / Transaction management

 ---